JeffCoster/merge/ex2.md

 </body>
 ```
 > Points to note:
->- Each unique top level category, level 1,  forms a branch of the tree, where the level1 template and its children are instantiated and filled
+>- Each unique top (level 1) category, forms a branch of the tree, where the level1 template and its children will be instantiated and filled
 >- the next level, level 2, forms a child leaf node of level 1, that is instantiated from the level 2 template
 >- and so on, for level 3 etc; until there are no more child leaf nodes in the branch
 >- at that point, i.e. when the dynamic source data has no more children for the branch, the custom function will form the last leaf node
 >- Merger will then start processing the next branch, with the next level 1, category.

-The full html template, can be downloaded as <a href='examples/taxonomy/taxonomy-template.html' target='_blank' download='taxonomy-template.html' type='text/plain'>taxonomy-template-node.html</a>.
+The full html template, can be downloaded as <a href='examples/taxonomy/taxonomy-template-node.html' download='taxonomy-template-node.html' type='text/plain'>taxonomy-template-node.html</a>.
 This file includes the required CSS, and is the full file required for Node.js use.

 ### Ex2 Step2 Set up Dynamic Source Data